 Microcrystal tests are primarily chemical-precipitation tests employing the use of a light microscope to distinguish between the crystals that are formed.
 The analysis conducted can be applied to a small amount of test material and may be utilized during the examination of seized drugs.

-This standard describes the requirements for microcrystal tests for the analysis of cocaine.
-It is intended for the analysis of solid or liquid (injectable) forms of the drug, not biological samples.
+This standard describes the requirements for microcrystal tests for the analysis of methamphetamine and amphetamine in solid or liquid (injectable) form.
+It is not suitable for biological samples.

 WHY IS THIS STANDARD IMPORTANT?
 WHAT ARE ITS BENEFITS?